Protecting the Rights of Workers

 - The right not to be discriminated against on grounds of your age, race, national origin, gender, ethnicity, pregnancy, religion, or disability

-- The right to fair pay, meaning at least a minimum wage, plus overtime for any hours worked over 40 hours a week or, in some places, over 8 hours a day
+- The right to legally specified pay, meaning at least a minimum wage, plus overtime for any hours worked over 40 hours a week or, in some places, over 8 hours a day

 - The right to a workplace environment with no harassment

-- The right to take time from work to tend to your own, or a family member's, illness, and
+- The right to take time from work to tend to your own illness or that of a family member, and

 - The right to take leave following the birth of a child

-If you think that any of your workplace rights have been violated, follow the following steps.
+If you think that any of your workplace rights have been violated, read on and take the following steps.

 First, Talk to Your Employer